Discover the requirements, documents, procedures, rights, and duties of the D7 Visa for individuals with passive income.

 Visas to live in Portugal

-The initial procedure for obtaining a visa normally takes place at the Portuguese Consulate in the applicant’s country of residence.
+The initial procedure for obtaining a visa normally occurs at the Portuguese Consulate in the applicant’s country of residence.

 The Consulate will make a prior analysis of the documents that you submitted.
 If they meet the requirements, the visa will be granted.